Overview

 }

-Since the racing line could be player-defined, via tracking a ‘run’, a recursive approach gave me good results.
+For this prototype, however, I chose to use it regardless due to the ease of use, especially trivial track modifications and having shortcuts that ‘just work’.
+Also, since the racing line could be player-defined, via tracking a ‘run’, this recursive approach gave me good results.

 Sectors